maurelian/eth-registrar-ens/README.md

 **Unseal your bid during the reveal period**

-During (or non-ideally before) the reveal period (final 48 hours) of the auction, you must submit the parameters of a bid.
-The registrar contract will generate the bid string, and associate the bid parameters with the previously submitted bid string and deposit.
+During the reveal period of the auction, you must submit the parameters of a bid The registrar contract will generate the bid string, and associate the bid parameters with the previously submitted bid string and deposit.
 If you have not already submitted a bid string, the registrar will throw.
 If your bid is revealed as the current highest; the difference between your deposit and bid value will be returned to you, and the previous highest bidder will have their funds returned.
 If you are not the highest bidder, all your funds will be returned.
 Returns are sent to the owner address listed on the bid.

-// TODO: Make this example async

 **Parameters**